seangtkelley/seangtkelley.github.io/_posts/2019-01-07-asana-revisited.md

 <script src="//cdn.plot.ly/plotly-latest.min.js"></script>

 Notice I import a module called `custom_utils`.
-I recently started a project to better keep track of my personal health and development and I found the need to reuse functions often.
+I recently started a project to keep track of my personal health and development and I found the need to reuse functions often.
 The file can be found [here](https://github.com/seangtkelley/personal-health-tracking/blob/master/lib/custom_utils.py).

 ### Data

 Unlike last time, I'll only be pulling the tasks related to school.
-Just before the start of last semester (Fall 2018), I created a new project using the "Boards" type so that I could see all my school tasks at once in columns for each class.
+Just before the start of last semester (Fall 2018), I created a new project using the [Boards](https://asana.com/guide/help/views/boards) layout.
+This allows me to better organize my task by class.

 First, let's load that data.